citp/privacy-policy-historical/o/on/onl/onlinetps.com.md

-> *The following text is extracted and transformed from the onlinetps.com privacy policy that was archived on 2015-11-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151110012653id_/http%3A//www.onlinetps.com/shop/index.php%3Fmain_page%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the onlinetps.com privacy policy that was archived on 2016-05-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160514113134id_/http%3A//www.onlinetps.com/shop/index.php%3Fmain_page%3Dprivacy) for the most accurate reproduction.*

-# Privacy Notice : :+: www.onlineTPS.com - Electronics and Robotics Components, Buy online in India
+# Privacy Notice : OnlineTPS.com, Welcome to the World of Electronics

 www.onlineTPS.com and its affiliates (Total Project Solutions) respect your privacy.
 This Privacy Policy provides succinctly the manner your data is collected and used by www.onlinetps.com.
 You are advised to please read the Privacy Policy carefully.
 By accessing the services provided by www.onlinetps.com you agree to the collection and use of your data by www.onlinetps.com in the manner provided in this Privacy Policy.